Spirit Operations (SCQF Level 6) Modern Apprenticeship

 • Work based

 This course is work based where you will train towards a nationally recognised qualification while working as an employee, with support from UHI Moray.
+You will attend classes on campus via block/day release with the remainder of the time spent training on the job.

 How long will my course last?